domain-independent-dp/didp-tutorial/README.md

 ## More Information

-If you want to learn more about DIDPPy, plese see the [documentation](https://didppy.readthedocs.io/en/stable/).
+If you want to learn more about DIDPPy, please see the [documentation](https://didppy.readthedocs.io/en/stable/).

 If you want to know more about DIDP, please visit [our project page](https://didp.ai).